Climate Coding Challenge

 Higher highs, lower lows, storms, and smoke – we’re all feeling the effects of climate change.
 In this workflow, you will take a look at trends in temperature over time in Karachi, Pakistan.

-In a few sentences, how is climate change affecting your home?
+In a bulleted list, how is climate change affecting your home?

 What the fork?!
 Who wrote this?

-Below is a scientific Python workflow.
+For this challenge, you’ll be running a scientific workflow in Python.
 But something’s wrong – The code won’t run!
 Your task is to follow the instructions below to clean and debug the Python code below so that it runs.

 Tip